 The 2011 Program replaced the 2003 Comp Plan and the 2003 Option Plan.
 Under the 2003 Comp Plan, non-employee directors could receive no more than one-half of their director fees immediately in cash, and the remainder of the fees was required to be taken in common stock or stock appreciation rights.
 The director had the option to elect to receive up to 100% of the fees in stock or defer all or part of the fees in units with value equivalent to the value of shares of common stock as of the grant date.
-At August 26, 2017, the Company had \$9.5 million accrued related to 17,990 outstanding units issued under the 2003 Comp Plan and prior plans, and there was \$13.6 million accrued related to 17,990 outstanding units issued as of August 27, 2016.
+At August 25, 2018, the Company had \$13.6 million accrued related to 17,710 outstanding units issued under the 2003 Comp Plan and prior plans, and there was \$9.5 million accrued related to 17,990 outstanding units issued as of August 26, 2017.
 No additional shares of stock or units will be issued in future years under the 2003 Comp Plan.

 Under the 2003 Option Plan, each non-employee director received an option grant on January 1 of each year, and each new non-employee director received an option to purchase 3,000 shares upon election to the Board, plus a portion of the annual directors' option grant prorated for the portion of the year actually served.
 These stock option grants were made at the fair market value as of the grant date and generally vested three years from the grant date.
-There were 19,000 and 24,000 outstanding options under the 2003 Option Plan as of August 26, 2017 and August 27, 2016, respectively.
+There were 13,000 and 19,000 outstanding options under the 2003 Option Plan as of August 25, 2018 and August 26, 2017, respectively.
 No additional shares of stock will be issued in future years under the 2003 Option Plan.

-During the second quarter of fiscal 2014, the Company adopted the 2014 Director Compensation Program (the "Program"), which states that non-employee directors will receive their compensation in awards of restricted stock units under the 2011 Equity Incentive Award Plan, with an option for a certain portion of a director's compensation to be paid in cash at the non-employee director's election.
-The Program replaces the 2011 Director Compensation Program.
-Under the Program, restricted stock units are granted January 1 of each year (the "Grant").
+During fiscal 2014, the Company adopted the 2014 Director Compensation Program (the "Program"), which states that non-employee directors will receive their compensation in awards of restricted stock units under the 2011 Equity Incentive Award Plan, with an option for a certain portion of a director's compensation to be paid in cash at the non-employee director's election.
+The Program replaced the 2011 Director Compensation Program.
+Under the Program, restricted stock units are granted January 1 of each year (the "Grant Date").

-Date").
 The number of restricted stock units is determined by dividing the amount of the annual retainer by the fair market value of the shares of common stock as of the Grant Date.
-The restricted stock units are fully vested on January 1 of each year and are paid in shares of the Company's common stock on the earlier to occur of the fifth anniversary of the Grant Date or the date the non-employee director ceases to be a member of the Board ("Separation from Service").
+The restricted stock units are fully vested on January 1 of each year and are paid in shares of the Company's common stock on the fifth anniversary of the Grant Date or the date the non-employee director ceases to be a member of the Board ("Separation from Service"), whichever occurs first.
 Non-employee directors may elect to defer receipt of the restricted stock units until their Separation from Service.
 The cash portion of the award, if elected, is paid ratably over the remaining calendar quarters.